Why should I trust Grit ‘N Wit?

 Can I really sit in a hammock and chill during the event?

 Yes.
-Eight to 12 student volunteers are all we need to help assist our team.
+Eight to 12 student or teacher volunteers are all we need to help assist our team.
 Note: All events are BYOH—bring your own hammock.

-What do the student volunteers need to do?
+What do the student/teacher volunteers need to do?

-Volunteers will help at the mental puzzles by: 1) giving a hint if necessary, 2) telling the teams they solved the puzzle correctly, and 3) mixing up the puzzle again once it’s solved.
+Volunteers are our referees and will help at the mental puzzles by: 1) giving a hint if necessary, 2) telling the teams they solved the puzzle correctly, and 3) mixing up the puzzle again once it’s solved.
 It’s a very easy process for volunteers.
 They just need to show up 15 to 20 minutes before the event.

 How do you make sure the event is a success?